spicata/spicata99/index.md

 ## spicata [dot] github [dot] io

-welcome to the ground floor of the spicata [dot] github [dot] io complex. this is where i store all my published thoughts and other miscellaneous content. if you want something else, check the floors above.
+welcome to the ground floor of the spicata [dot] github [dot] io complex, [a proud member of the the town](theTown.md)! this is where i store all my published thoughts and other miscellaneous content. if you want something else, check the floors above.

 seasons: